eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	Cartesian product of the index vectors/ranges/scalars is used to determine the indexed matrix/array element (or range thereof).

+Indexing can be used for the following types of operations, so that
+	performance (i.e., execution time) and memory management can be improved \cite[\S8.1.1, pp. 136-137]{Eaton2016a}:
++ Creating an array, or a matrix, filled with the same value.
+	Using indexing saves the need for multiplication operation.
+	This results in a performance improvement.
++ It also allows a range to be stored more efficiently in memory, since it needs to store a tuple of *(starting value, increment, end value, and total number of values) instead of a vector/matrix that has more than four elements.
+	This results in better memory management.
+	In addition, its range representation allows the *GNU Octave* interpreter to use more performance-efficient algorithm than its vector/matrix representation
+	\cite[\S8.1.1, pp. 136-137]{Eaton2016a}.
+	- Use the function *`repmat`* to replicate smaller arrays into larger arrays, so that more efficient algorithms can be used on them, rather than slower algorithms for matrix computations
+		\cite[\S8.1.1, pp. 137]{Eaton2016a}.
++ Substitute certain loops with indexing, since this replacement allows fast indexing operations to be done instead of slower looping operations \cite[\S8.1.1, pp. 137]{Eaton2016a}.
++ For procedures that involve matrix/array resizing, substitute loops for such resizing with indexing, since this replacement allows fast indexing operations to be done instead of slower resizing operations \cite[\S8.1.1, pp. 137]{Eaton2016a}.
++ The functions **

 ######	Side Note on Advanced Indexing

 I do not understand the material in the second paragraph of \S8.1.1,